Artichoke Quiche (Vegetarian Quiche)

-Bring Mediterranean flavors to the brunch table by serving Vegetarian Quiche with artichoke hearts, green pimento olives, and roasted red pepper baked in a homemade pie crust.
+Bring Mediterranean flavors to the brunch table by serving vegetarian Artichoke Quiche with artichoke hearts, green pimento olives, and roasted red pepper baked in a homemade pie crust.

 Raise your hand if you never know when Easter is.